 Rosé de Riceys AOC is a still, dry, dark pink, pink wine made from 100% Pinot Noir grown in 8 communes (listed below) near Bar-sur-Seine, in the Côte des Bar, in the extreme south of the Aube department.
-It is the southernmost wine region of Champagne.
+It is the southernmost wine from the Champagne region.
 Rosé de Riceys takes its name from the commune of Les Riceys and is one of only two geo-specific appellations for pink wine in France, Tavel AOC in the Rhône being the other.
 Rosé de Riceys is said to be one of France’s longest-lived still rosé wines (Michael Edwards: World of Fine Wine 32 2011, p.157).
 ‘Sun King’ Louis XIV (1638-1715; reigned 1643-1715) was a Rosé des Riceys fan.
 Clive Coates MW (1990, p.308) however described Rosé de Riceys as ‘undistinguished’.

 Communes (8): Avirey-Lingey. | Bagneux-la-Fosse. | Balnot-sur-Laignes. | Bragelogne-Beauvoir. | Gyé-sur-Seine. | Mussy-sur-Seine. | Neuville-sur-Seine. | Les Riceys.